CodeYourFuture/syllabus-archive/js-core/week-06/lesson.md

 ** What we will learn today?**
 - Debugging and Chrome Dev Tools (quick recap)
 - Objects Again
     - Value Vs reference types
 - Scope
-- Higher Order Functions
 ---

 # Debugging